 FIG. 1.
 Minimal SVMI system with 3-electrode ion optics and its performance characteristics under simultaneous TOF and radial focusing conditions: (a) cross-section diagram, (b) image radius for 1 eV ions, (c) relative radial blurring in the KE scale, (d) relative TOF blurring.
-(The distance $L'0$ between the ionization region and the second electrode was chosen as the free parameter. $E_0$ was fixed at 58 V/cm for 50 ns TOF stretching.
+(The distance L'0 between the ionization region and the second electrode was chosen as the independent parameter for plotting.
+E_0 was fixed at 58 V/cm for 50 ns TOF stretching.
 Total TOF length L = 60 cm.)